-We place a high priority on the protection of our assets, communities, and the environment.
+We place a high priority on the protection of our assets, communities and the environment.
 Based on our business model, the properties in our portfolio are primarily net leased to our tenants, and each tenant is generally responsible for maintaining the buildings, including controlling their energy usage and the implementation of environmentally sustainable practices at each location.
 We support our tenants' operations and work with them to promote environmental responsibility at the properties we own and to reiterate the importance of energy efficient facilities, including by:

-- providing capital to our operators to add or upgrade to energy-efficient emergency power generators to limit disruption to patient care in the event of a power outage; - supporting compliance with prevailing environmental laws and regulations throughout our new development, major renovation and capital expenditure projects; and - promoting the adoption of specific environmental practices in our sustainable and innovative new developments, including, but not limited to, the installation of occupancy sensors and water-efficient plumbing fixtures, the use of low VOC paints and adhesives and the use of energy-efficient lighting, with over 52% of Omega's development from 2015 to 2021 having been built to Leadership in Energy and Environmental Design ("LEED") certification standards.
+- providing capital to our operators to add or upgrade to energy-efficient emergency power generators to limit disruption to patient care in the event of a power outage; - supporting compliance with prevailing environmental laws and regulations throughout our new development, major renovation and capital expenditure projects; - promoting the adoption of specific environmental practices in our sustainable and innovative new developments, including, but not limited to, the installation of occupancy sensors and water-efficient plumbing fixtures, the use of low VOC paints and adhesives and the use of energy-efficient lighting, with 57% of Omega's development from 2015 to 2023 having been built to Leadership in Energy and Environmental Design ("LEED") certification standards; and - recognizing the environmental impact associated with our controlled operations, we are actively taking steps to neutralize our carbon footprint in our corporate headquarters.
+While we occupy a modest office space for our corporate headquarters, in 2021, we announced our commitment to carbon neutrality for Scope 1 and Scope 2 emissions by 2023.
+In 2023, we achieved this standard by purchasing carbon offsets.
+Our decision to purchase carbon offset credits reflects our dedication to sustainable business practices.
+By investing in carbon offset credits, we are not only offsetting unavoidable emissions but also contributing to impactful environmental projects that align with our commitment to sustainability.
+We purchase and validate carbon offset credits through a third-party, Lune, which certified in 2023 that 180tCO2 were retired on behalf of Omega via carbon offset projects, which fully offset the prior year's carbon footprint in our corporate headquarters.
+The occupied space of our corporate headquarters was approximately 27,176 square feet in 2022.